janosh/pymatgen-2-paper/paper/main.typ

 // SK: Well it's that pymatgen's API can be used with these material databases (except ofc Materials Project which it supports/'is integrated to')

 == Case Studies
-Below, we discuss two case studies of advanced materials analyses that the core #pmg toolkit has enabled.
+Below, we discuss case studies of advanced materials analyses that the #pmg framework has enabled.

 === Defect Modeling Tools
-Summary:
-- Many steps, with many different tasks, ranging from...
-- Moreover, many of these steps are somewhat specialised to defects
-- Building a comprehensive yet flexible defect modelling toolkit has been a goal in the field...
-- #pmg has allowed this development, providing a robust yet flexible framework to simplify these steps and allow their defect-specific implementation
-- These toolkits are seeing widespread usage in the defects community, helping to accelerate research in this important space...
-\
-\

 Defect modeling is a rapidly growing field, driven by advances in computational power and methods that make these calculations tractable, along with the critical importance of defect species to diverse materials technologies, such as transistors, solar cells, transparent conducting materials, batteries, qubits and more.
 Defect simulation can be a long and complex process, however, requiring many different tasks, including structure manipulations, symmetry analyses, input file generation and output parsing for electronic structure codes, lightweight metadata and serialization for reproducibility, and interfaces with databases such as the Materials Project for phase diagram analysis.
 Moreover, many of these tasks have specific requirements for the specialized case of defects, such as efficient and appropriate supercell generation (to balance computational cost and accuracy), determination of defect point symmetries, configurational degeneracies and site multiplicities in symmetry-breaking supercells, efficient algorithms for large and complex structure analyses, calculation parameter consistency checks, targeted distortions for structure-searching, smart algorithms for sub-phase diagrams and more.
-\
-\
+\ \

+Several open-source toolkits have now been developed which make use of core functionalities in #pmg to implement stages of the defect modeling workflow, including `doped` (@fig:dependent-usage-of-pmg), `pydefect`, `PyCDT`, `pymatgen-analysis-defects`, `ShakeNBreak`, `AiiDA-defects` and `pydecs`.
+These toolkits are seeing widespread usage in the defects community, helping to accelerate research in this technologically crucial area, while also reducing the barrier to entry for new researchers.
+Here, the wide functionality, along with a flexible and modular code structure, has been a key enabler of these downstream developments, allowing the tailoring of #pmg functions to specialised use cases.
+One promising aspect of these developments, is the

+Should mention something about reproducibility, aided by `pymatgen`/`monty`, see perspective and doped here.

 The `doped` defect simulation toolkit has made heavy use of the tools provided by #pmg to produce a comprehensive yet flexible software suite to implement the defect modelling workflow.

 #pmg's utility as a foundational tool in computational materials science workflows is well-illustrated by its usage in the modeling of crystal defects.

-Community tools facilitated by the foundational functionality in #pmg, have accelerated and expanded computational defect investigations while reducing the barrier to entry for new researchers in this field.
-+ (If we want a figure here, could make a diagram showing the workflow: Pull materials from MP -> Oxi-state Guess w/PMG -> Vacancy generation w/`doped` (via PMG etc) -> Electrostatic analysis with PMG (Ewald tools) -> VASP DFT I/O w/PMG -> Energetic & Structural (w/`doped` & PMG) analysis; from 10.1088/2515-7655/ade916, as example).
+// + (If we want a figure here, could make a diagram showing the workflow: Pull materials from MP -> Oxi-state Guess w/PMG -> Vacancy generation w/`doped` (via PMG etc) -> Electrostatic analysis with PMG (Ewald tools) -> VASP DFT I/O w/PMG -> Energetic & Structural (w/`doped` & PMG) analysis; from 10.1088/2515-7655/ade916, as example).

-Should mention something about reproducibility, aided by `pymatgen`/`monty`, see perspective and doped here.
-Name and cite other pymatgen-derived defect packages
+- #pmg has allowed this development, providing a robust yet flexible framework to simplify these steps and allow their defect-specific implementation

+*TODO: Citations*

 === Data-driven Heuristic Assessment and Machine Learning *@ Janine*